unahouExosite/docs/portals/README.md

 ##### Request

 * Body contains a [theme object](#theme-object).
 Currently only the following keys may be updated:
-    * `"name"` - theme name (required)
+    * `"name"` - theme name, REQUIRED.
-    * `"description"` - theme permissions (required)
+    * `"description"` - theme permissions, REQUIRED.

-    If you send any keys besides these, it will do nothing.
+    If any keys beside these are sent, they will be ignored.

 * Requires authentication.

 ##### Response

-* `200 OK`: Returned along with a body containing a [theme object](#theme-object) if the theme is created successfully.
+* `200 OK`: Returned along with a body containing a [theme object](#theme-object) if the theme was created successfully.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to create theme.
+    * Returned if the caller does not have permission to create a theme.

 ##### Example